 Get to know your neighbours as soon as you get on board.
 Some people will cringe at the sign of a little child sitting next to them.
+A long flight with toddler seated next to you isn’t ideal.
 Be friendly and, if they warm to you and your child, they could be an goodsource of entertainment on the flight.
 That person in the seat behind you just might like a game of airline seat peek-a-boo.

 Get a couple of extra airline pillows and blankets.
 On a day flight, use them to prop a smaller toddler up so that they can access inflight entertainment screen, colour on the tray table and get a good look at what’s going on around them.